Share the article!

 Be a freelancer without hassle and get paid without your own CVR number with Factofly.
 We help almost 3,000 others with an everyday life without administration.

-What are the disadvantages of a project-based price?
+What are the disadvantages of project-based pricing?

 Value-based pricing